DSU-Digital-Sound-Design/f-25-DAD-422-Audio-Production-III/content/lectures/week-6/the-sound-of-5.1/_index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/qcQouZIPqNs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 {{% note %}}

-The opening sequence of Terminator 2: Judgment Day offers the most sig- nificant use of ambience in the film.
-After the flair of a nuclear explosion, the ambience of wind comes in, and the camera reveals a devastated Los Angeles in 2029 A.D.
-The ambience is sweetened with the sound of sand and dust playing across various surfaces, metal, and bone.
-Contrast this with the prior sound effect of a young girl’s laughter and the juxtaposition is telling.
-The future represented by the child’s voice is wiped away by the impact of a manmade technology, a nuclear weapon.
-In her voice-over, Sarah Connor invokes the religious prophecy of “Judgment Day” to de- scribe the event.
-(This also serves as an intertextual reference to the first Terminator film from 1984, which describes the war as a “storm.”)
-These are the sounds of Armageddon.
-Vivian Sobchack notes one important aspect of wind in the science fiction genre:
+**Terminator 2: Judgment Day (1991)**

+- The opening sequence uses ambience to create a sense of dread and foreboding.
+- The sound of wind is used to represent the devastation caused by a nuclear war.
+- The juxtaposition of a young girl's laughter and the nuclear explosion is particularly effective in creating a sense of loss and despair.
+- The sound of sand and dust playing across various surfaces, metal, and bone is used to create a sense of decay and ruin.
+- Sarah Connor's voice-over invocation of the religious prophecy of "Judgment Day" reinforces the sense of Armageddon.

+**Vivian Sobchack's observation about wind in science fiction:**

+- Wind is often used in science fiction to represent change and upheaval.
+It can also be used to create a sense of mystery and wonder.

+I would also add that the sound of wind in the opening sequence of Terminator 2 can be interpreted as a warning.
+It is a reminder that the future is not set in stone, and that our actions have consequences.
 {{%/ note %}}

 ---